Hillary Clinton: 2020 Election Will Be 'Closer than One Would Like'

 “We are really a divided nation,” she added.

-Clinton’s comments come amid speculation that she could still make a late entry into the 2020 Democrat primary content, a move she said earlier this month that she is “deluged” with requests to act on.
+Clinton’s comments come amid speculation that she could still make a late entry into the 2020 Democrat primary contest, a move she said earlier this month that she is “deluged” with requests to act on.

 “I have been deluged the last few weeks with thinking about doing that, but right now I’m not at all planning that,” Clinton told BBC’s Graham Norton Show in London.